cslarsen/csl.name/source/_drafts/jit2.md

     '|\x00\x00|\x00\x00\x14|\x01\x00|\x01\x00\x14\x18S'

-Because the two bytecode sequences are near identical, it doesn't matter which one will be used for the explanation.
-I've picked Python 2.7 here, but the [GitHub code][minijit.github] supports both.
+Because the two bytecode sequences are near identical, it doesn't matter which one will be used for the explanation. **I've picked Python 2.7 for the remainder of this post, but the [GitHub code][minijit.github] supports 2.7 and 3.**

 Let's have a look at the disassembly of `foo`.